tetratelabs/istio-0to60/docs/dashboards.md

 This lab explores one of the main strengths of Istio: observability.

-The services in our mesh are automatically observable, without adding any burden on developers.
+The services in our mesh are automatically made observable, without adding any burden on devops teams.

 ## Deploy the Addons